Deutsch: Strade Nuove / Español: Strade Nuove / Português: Strade Nuove / Français: Strade Nuove / Italiano: Strade Nuove

 Risks and Challenges

 A key challenge for the Strade Nuove is preserving its historic buildings while accommodating the demands of modern urban life.
-Many of the palaces are centuries old, and their maintenance requires significant resources to prevent deterioration.
+Many of the palaces are centuries old, and their Maintenance requires significant resources to prevent deterioration.
 Additionally, balancing tourism with conservation efforts is essential to protect the area from damage caused by large crowds.
 Climate change and environmental factors also pose risks to the structural integrity of these historic buildings.

 Another challenge is ensuring that the historical significance of the Strade Nuove is properly communicated to visitors, who may come primarily for the aesthetic appeal without fully understanding the rich history behind the architecture.